-Female genital organs are one of the common sites to be involved in women.
+Female reproductive organs are one of the common sites to be involved in women.
 It is a chronic disease and bacteria remain for long time in the body slowly destroying the organs (uterus, fallopian tubes and the ovaries in females and related organs in men).

 The disease may remain totally asymptomatic or may lead to pelvic pain, fever, menstrual disturbances (heavy bleeding or no periods at all) or vaginal discharge (leucorrhoea).
 Sometimes fluid may accumulate in the abdomen.

 Fallopian tubes which transport eggs from the ovaries to the uterus are the most common organs involved and when blocked (due to inflammation or adhesions) leads to permanent infertility.

 Endometrial biopsy/TB-PCR i.e. testing the inner lining of the uterus which is best done by a gynec practitioner.
 It is a very simple procedure and is done in the clinic.
 This test is positive in only 50-60 % of cases.

 Endoscopic procedures i.e. Laparoscopy and Hysteroscopy can help in diagnosing the disease and also in treating adhesions caused due to tuberculosis.

 Very effective medicines are now available, commonly called antitubercular therapyor ATT.
 The medicines are very effective in killing the bacteria.
 The treatment has to continue for a minimum of 6-9 months.
 Intensive therapy with 4 drugs is given for 2months followed by a 3drugs for 4 months.

 However, the drugs cannot repair the damage done by TB.
 Fallopian tubes which are commonly damaged by the disease remain blocked and function cannot be easily restored – But with FTC (Fallopian tube catheterization) tubes can be recannulated to a large extent.